-The best way to maintain high-quality drinking water is to prevent contaminants from reaching drinking-water sources.
-In order to optimize the safety of our water, the City of Goshen finished a Phase I Wellhead Protection Plan in 2003.
-The City completed the follow-up Phase II Wellhead Protection Plan in 2011.
-Phase II's five-year update was completed in 2016, and then again in 2022.
-You can learn more about Goshen's efforts to secure your groundwater's sources by reading the current planning document on the City's website, goshenindiana.org; at the Goshen Public Library, 601 S. Fifth St.; and also at the Goshen Water Department, 308 N. Fifth St.
+drinking water is to prevent contaminants from reaching drinking-water sources.
+In order to optimize the safety of our water, the City of Goshen completed its Wellhead Protection Plan update in 2022, meeting the requirements from the Indiana Department of Environmental Management.
+You can learn more about Goshen's efforts to secure your groundwater's sources by reading the current planning document on the City's website, goshenindiana. org; at the Goshen Public Library, 601 S. Fifth St.; and also at the Goshen Water Department, 308 N. Fifth St.